XRPLF/xrpl-dev-portal/content/concepts/tokens/nfts/collections.md

 ---
 html: nft-collections.html
 parent: non-fungible-tokens.html
+seo:
-blurb: You can mint NFTs as collections using the NFT Taxon field.
+    description: You can mint NFTs as collections using the NFT Taxon field.
 labels:
  - Non-fungible Tokens, NFTs
 ---